qnx-ports/build-files/ports/gtsam/README.md

 QNX_PROJECT_ROOT=$PWD/muslflt make -C build-files/ports/muslflt install
 ```

-6. __[OPTIONAL/RECOMMENDED]__ If you know which platforms you are building for (aarch64le/x86_64), it is highly recommended that you only build for the platforms you are using.
+6. __[OPTIONAL/RECOMMENDED]__ Permanently disable unused platforms.
+If you know you do not need to build for multiple, you can follow the process below to disable unneeded architectures.
 ```bash
 #Blocking unused builds
 #4.1 Navigate to <your-workspace>/build-files/ports/gtsam